 Residence life is an integral part of the Bennett College education environment.
 Every student is expected to reside on campus for a minimum of two years.
 All Freshwomen and Sophomores are required to live on campus and all other students are encouraged to live on campus.
 Therefore, transfer students who are single and without children should anticipate residing on campus.
 First- and second-year students who live within commuting distance of the College (i.e., within a 50-mile radius) may request an exception to the Residency Policy.
-All exceptions to this policy will be considered on a case-by case basis by the Associate Provost for Student Affairs.
+All exceptions to this policy must be considered on a case-by case basis by the Associate Provost for Student Affairs.
+Off campus leases should not be signed before approval has been granted by the Associate Provost for Student Affairs.